-You should know that the preparation of a flat white is likely to vary from one coffee shop to another.
+You should know that the preparation of a flat white is likely to vary from one coffee shop to another (moreso the cafe au lait and the latte).
 However, the drink is supposed to taste and look the same, so some general rules apply.

 As indicated, the drink starts with two shots of espresso which are gently topped by microfoamed milk.
 The trick actually lies in the milk itself.
 The microfoam needs to have a pure silky texture without any froth.
 To pull off the desired texture, you should use no more than 4.4oz of milk.
 Of course, there’s also some technique to it.

 Going to be adding air for just about a second and then bring the jug up … work that air into the milk until the jug is almost too hot to touch.